Justin Tan: Biography

-Tan was born and grew up in Cardiff, South Wales, United Kingdom, until the age of seven, when his family moved to Melbourne, Australia.
+Tan was born and grew up in Cardiff, South Wales, United Kingdom.
 He is a dual Australian and British citizen.

 Until 2013, Tan was an elite national gymnast and a member of the Australian national artistic gymnastics squad.
 He was the Australian Under-16 national individual apparatus champion on pommel horse in 2012.

-Tan graduated in Law with honours from the University of Edinburgh and is an Erasmus alumnus of Utrecht University.
+Tan graduated in law from the University of Edinburgh and is an Erasmus alumnus of Utrecht University.